department-of-veterans-affairs/notification-api/documents/postman/internal_api_developers/README.md

 **Note:** While migrating from Notification-API to our Enterprise Notification Platform (ENP), these environment variable files contain variables for both applications.

+## Postman scripts

+The Postman Scripts use the environment variables and populate or update them as the scripts are executed.

+The basic environment variables are in this folder which you can import along with the scripts.

 ## Importing Files

 1. Open Postman